 The Port Phillip & Westernport CMA employs a Regional Indigenous Facilitator that provides support to the staff and board of the CMA, along with other organisations, to ensure a consistent, inclusive and productive engagement with Indigenous people of the Port Phillip & Western Port region.

-Events and activities undertaken to improve the Indigenous cultural understanding of people from the Port Phillip & Westernport CMA and various other organisations included:
+Events and activities undertaken to improve the Indigenous cultural understanding of people from the Port Phillip & Westernport CMA and various other organisations include:

-- An event to celebrate the work completed by Wurundjeri’s land management team on land managed by Parks Victoria within Middle Yarra.
-The event was also a celebration of Wurundjeri culture and involved a traditional bark removal practice and demonstration of the use of an eel trap on the Yarra River.
+- Traditional cultural practices and celebrations including a traditional bark removal practice and demonstration of the use of an eel trap on the Yarra River

 - Cultural competency days for Port Phillip & Westernport CMA staff